Sinking of RMS Lusitania: Cork county coroner

 On 8 May, the local county coroner John Hogan opened an inquest in Kinsale into the deaths of two males and three females whose bodies had been brought ashore by a local boat, Heron.
 Most of the survivors (and dead) had been taken to Queenstown instead of Kinsale, which was closer.
 On 10 May Captain Turner gave evidence as to the events of the sinking where he described that the ship had been struck by one torpedo between the third and fourth funnels.
 This had been followed immediately by a second explosion.
 He acknowledged receiving general warnings about submarines, but had not been informed of the sinking of Earl of Lathom.
 He stated that he had received other instructions from the Admiralty which he had carried out but was not permitted to discuss.
 The coroner brought in a verdict that the deceased had drowned following an attack on an unarmed non-combatant vessel contrary to international law.
-Half an hour after the inquest had concluded and its results given to the press, the Crown Solicitor for Cork, Harry Wynne, arrived with instructions to halt it.
+Half an hour after the inquest had concluded and its results given to the press, the Crown Solicitor for Cork, Henry Wynne, arrived with instructions to halt it.
 Captain Turner was not to give evidence and no statements should be made about any instructions given to shipping about avoiding submarines.